pyinstaller/pyinstaller/doc/installation.rst

 Execute ``python setup.py install`` with administrator privilege to install or upgrade |PyInstaller|.

-For platforms other than Windows, GNU/Linux and Mac OS, you must first build a |bootloader| program for your platform: see :ref:`Building the Bootloader`.
+For platforms other than Windows, GNU/Linux and macOS, you must first build a |bootloader| program for your platform: see :ref:`Building the Bootloader`.
 After the |bootloader| has been created, use ``python setup.py install`` with administrator privileges